 DAY 6: MADRID - TOLEDO - World Heritage City (B)

 Departure to Toledo by train (High-Speed Train / approx. 30 Min.).
 Free time in Toledo: one of the Spanish cities with the greatest wealth of monuments.
 Known as the “city of the three cultures”, because Christians, Arabs, and Jews lived together there for centuries, behind its walls Toledo preserves an artistic and cultural legacy in the form of churches, palaces, fortresses, mosques, and synagogues.
 This great diversity of artistic styles makes the old quarter of the capital of La Mancha a real open-air museum, which has led to it being declared a World Heritage Site.
 Return to Madrid by train (High-Speed Train / approx. 30 Min.).
 Overnight in Madrid.

 DAY 7: MADRID - CORDOBA (B)

-Depart on a visit to Córdoba by train (High Speed Train / approx. 2 Hrs).
+Depart on a visit to Córdoba by train (High-Speed Train / approx. 2 Hrs).
 Free time in Córdoba, very few places in the world can boast of having been the capital of Hispania Ulterior under the Roman Empire, and the capital of the Umayyad Caliphate.
-Such splendor is palpable in the intellectual wealth of this centre of wisdom and knowledge that has seen the birth of figures like Seneca, Averroes and Maimonides.
-To take a stroll through the historic quarter of Cordoba is to discover a beautiful network of small streets, alleys, squares and whitewashed courtyards arranged around the Mosque-Cathedral, which reflects the importance of the city during medieval times and which is a real symbol of the capital.
+Such splendor is palpable in the intellectual wealth of this center of wisdom and knowledge that has seen the birth of figures like Seneca, Averroes, and Maimonides.
+To take a stroll through the historic quarter of Cordoba is to discover a beautiful network of small streets, alleys, squares, and whitewashed courtyards arranged around the Mosque-Cathedral, which reflects the importance of the city during medieval times and which is a real symbol of the capital.
 Overnight in Córdoba.